Gemini-Commerce/mailchimp-marketing-go/docs/AutomationsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **PostAutomationsIdRemovedSubscribers**
-> SubscriberRemovedFromAutomationWorkflow PostAutomationsIdRemovedSubscribers(ctx, workflowId, body)
+> SubscriberRemovedFromAutomationWorkflow PostAutomationsIdRemovedSubscribers(ctx, body, workflowId)
 Remove subscriber from workflow

 Remove a subscriber from a specific classic automation workflow.
 You can remove a subscriber at any point in an automation workflow, regardless of how many emails they've been sent from that workflow.
 Once they're removed, they can never be added back to the same workflow.